SMSamiInc/properties-setter-getter-decorator/npm-published/readme.md

 	}
 }
 ```
-Now we can use getJson() and set({}) functions for our UserModel class it autmatically maps data for you.
+Now we can use getModelValues() and setModelValues({}) functions for our UserModel class it autmatically maps data for you.
 You dont need to write code for it.
 ```
     let user = new User();
     user.setModelValues({ user_name: 'john', email: 'john@example.com' });